-Dian Hong Ai Lao Mountain (滇紅哀牢山) is a rather unusual Dian Hong, or Yunnan Red, black tea from Ai Lao Shan in Zhenyuan Yi, Hani and Lahu Autonomous County of Yunnan Province, China.
+Dian Hong Ai Lao Mountain (滇紅哀牢山) is a Gao Shan Dian Hong, or High Mountain Yunnan Red, black tea from Ai Lao Shan in Zhenyuan Yi, Hani and Lahu Autonomous County of Yunnan Province, China.
 Grown high up in remote and unspoilt Ai Lao Mountains at an altitude of 2,000 metres, it is a fine example of a high mountain tea that is processed similarly to Taiwanese and Wu Yi Rock black teas.
-It was plucked and processed in March 2017.
+It was plucked and processed in March 2020.

 This Dian Hong Ai Lao Mountain is quite different to most Dian Hong teas, being less malty, lighter and fruitier.
 The farmer has a background in Taiwanese teas and this is evident in the style of this unique tea.
 The levels of oxidation are somewhat lower, resulting in a light, sweet and fruity style of tea.

 It is always intriguing to see exchange of information, ideas and styles between tea growing regions.
 Needless to say that China is the dominant force in traditional ways of tea, however some farmers in China are starting to experiment with producing teas following ideas and techniques from other growing regions, such as Japan and Taiwan, with quite interesting results.
 This particular tea definitely reminds us of a Taiwanese style black tea so it would appeal to those wanting to try a new different sort of Chinese black tea!